ONSdigital/es_contributor_management_db/README.md

-# takeon-terraform
+# Contributor Management database for the IBM clerical resolution alpha.

+## Economic Stats-terraform
 Inital Azure Terraform script for Postgresql Database

-# Installing and Setting up Terraform
+## Installing and Setting up Terraform
 1. To install Terraform, find the appropriate package for your system and download it.
 Terraform is packaged as a zip archive.

 After downloading Terraform, unzip the package.
 Terraform runs as a single binary named terraform.
 Any other files in the package can be safely removed and Terraform will still function.